psaikido/hugle.uk/content/prose/thesium/190-addendum.md

 ---
+bannerTitle: "Thesium"
 title: Addendum
-bannerTitle: "Thesium"
-layout: default
-subnav: thesium
-permalink: /thesium/190-addendum.html
+type: prose/thesium
+aliases: [/thesium/190-addendum/]
 ---

 There have been loads of times that I've tried to get the ideas in this story